videoDAC/livepeer-delegator-aragon-app/README.md

 # Livepeer Aragon App
-An example installation can be found here: https://rinkeby.aragon.org/#/livepeerdelegator.aragonid.eth/0x4a7335f3ecb43b685526c1b39043bf696c78c641
+An example installation can be found [here](https://rinkeby.aragon.org/#/livepeerdelegator.aragonid.eth/0x4a7335f3ecb43b685526c1b39043bf696c78c641).

-Livepeer Aragon app for managing Livepeer actions.
+Livepeer Aragon app for managing Livepeer interaction.

 This project uses a modified version of the Aragon Agent app (Agent.sol) for storing LPT and interacting with Livepeer contracts.

-Initial development includes functions for Livepeer interaction as a typical bonder/delegator.
-These include the ability to call the functions: approve, bond, claimEarnings, unbond, rebond and withdrawStake.
+It currently includes the ability to call:
+- Delegator functions: approve, bond, claimEarnings, unbond, rebond and withdrawStake.
+- Transcoder functions: transcoder, reward, setServiceURI

-Further investigation is being made into creating a Livepeer Transcoder app, some discussion here: https://github.com/livepeer/research/issues/13
+Further investigation is being made into modifying [go-livepeer](https://github.com/livepeer/go-livepeer) to interact with the livepeer protocol via the Aragon app.
+Some discussion can be found here: https://github.com/livepeer/research/issues/13

 ## Project contents
 ### aragon-livepeer-experiment